 Roommate Life Begins at Home

 Communication skills – good and bad – are first learned at home.
-Those skills then translate to a roommate relationship when they leave home.
+Those skills then translate to a roommate relationship when our kids leave home and go their own way.
+In the long run, the foundation we give them lasts a lifetime.
+Even if they don’t have the “right roommate” the skills they learn at home directly affect their roommate life.

 Home Skills = Life Skills

-Some skills we learn at home (and can still be teaching our at-home kids) include:
+Some skills our kids learn at home include:

 - knowing our own mind